28 October 2021 - Events

 Back in 2018, a DTCC found that blockchain or distributed ledger technology (DLT) is scalable enough to support the daily trade volumes of the United States equity market.
 They developed plans to migrate its Trade Information Warehouse to use DLT.
 At that time, this was the largest live implementation of DLT.
 DTCC is looking to leverage DLT to facilitate post-trade processes and reduce risks and costs.

 Moving accounts in DTCC’s Trade Information Warehouse to a customized digital ledger will provide many benefits.
 The DTCC warehouse keeps an electronic “golden record” of events such as maturity dates, payment calculations and other activities needed to clear and settle these securities daily.
-Unfortunately, each participant in a securities transaction also keeps its own records, which must in turn be reconciled multiple times before transaction is settled.
-By moving those records to the blockchain, visible to all participants in real time, most of those redundancies won’t be necessary.
+Unfortunately, each participant in a securities transaction also keeps its own records, which must in turn be reconciled multiple times before the transaction is settled.
+By moving those records to the blockchain, visible to all participants in real-time, most of those redundancies won’t be necessary.
 This will result in the elimination of layers of databases and translations between those databases.

 Project Ion seeks to build on DTCC’s DLT implementation efforts over the past several years to further optimize the settlement process in the public markets.
-The objective is to combine same day or intraday settlement with a centralized netting service that supports real-time netting.
+The objective is to combine same-day or intraday settlement with a centralized netting service that supports real-time netting.
 Both cash and securities would be digitized, and the settlement service would be compatible with the current one.
 Project Whitney considers opportunities to provide increased levels of digitalization throughout the private market asset lifecycle.
 These projects are a response to the industry that realizes the value proposition of accelerated settlement leveraging blockchain, i.e., DLT and tokenized securities.
 As companies are staying private longer.
 Project Whitney will focus on asset tokenization and digital infrastructure to support private market securities, from issuance through secondary markets.
 While public markets are highly efficient that same efficiency is not enjoyed in the private market hence they the need for increased levels of automation.”